fohrloop/wakepy/docs/source/modes.md

 | Linux    | GNOME + others? | [org.freedesktop.ScreenSaver](#keep-presenting-org-freedesktop-screensaver) |
 | MacOS    | *               | [caffeinate](#keep-presenting-macos-caffeinate)                             |
 | Windows  | *               | [SetThreadExecutionState](#keep-presenting-windows-stes)                    |

+Does keep.presenting prevent manually putting system to sleep?
+: Only the  automatical, idle timer timeout based sleep / suspend is prevented; Will not prevent user manually entering sleep from a menu, by closing a laptop lid or by pressing a power button, for example.

+Can I still manually start lockscreen / screensaver?
+: Yes.
+Only the idle timer based screensaver / lockscreen is prevented.
+Note that manually entering screensaver does not deactivate the mode.

+What happens id the process holding the lock dies?
+: The lock is automatically removed.
+There are no methods in keep.presenting mode which for example would perform system-wide configuration changes or anything which would need manual reversal.

 ## General questions